artium-team/NTP-Haunted-House/README.md

 # 🎃 The Haunted House: Where Fright Meets Byte 🎃

+List of projects which was submitted for The Haunted House NTP:

 | No. |              Name             |       Creator      |
 |:---:|:-----------------------------:|:------------------:|
 |  1. | Stickers                      | Ho Ngoc Han        |